-- "(2)(a) The court shall [invalidate the placement of an Indian child, the guardianship of an Indian child or the termination of parental rights] vacate an order or judgment involving an Indian child regarding jurisdiction, placement, guardianship or the termination of parental rights if the court determines that any provision of [sections] ORS 418.312 or section 12, 13, 16 (2), (3)(a) or (b), (5)(a), 20 (1) or 21, chapter 14, Oregon Laws 2020 (first special session), [of this 2020 special session Act, ORS 418.312] or, where required, section 17 (2), 18 or 23, chapter 14, Oregon Laws 2020 (first special session) [of this 2020 special session Act] has been violated and the court determines it is appropriate to vacate the order or judgment. - "[(b) The proceeding that led to the violation must be vacated and, if the proceeding led to the removal or placement of the Indian child, the court shall order the child immediately returned to the Indian child's parent or Indian custodian, and any issues determined must be relitigated.] - "(b) If the vacated order or judgment resulted in the removal or placement of the Indian child, the court shall order the child immediately returned to the Indian child's parent or Indian custodian and the court's order must include a transition plan for the physical custody of the child, which may include protective supervision under ORS 419B.331. - "(c) If the vacated order or judgment terminated parental rights, the court shall order the previously terminated parental rights to be restored. - "(d) If the state or any other party affirmatively asks the court to reconsider the issues under the vacated order or judgment, the court's findings or determinations must be readjudicated. - "(3) As used in this section, 'termination of parental rights' includes the involuntary termination of parental rights under ORS chapter 419B or the termination of parental rights resulting from an adoption proceeding under ORS 109.304 to 109.410. - "[(3)(a) If any party to a proceeding under ORS chapter 419B involving an Indian child asserts or the court has reason to believe that the Indian child may have been improperly retained following a visit or temporary relinquishment of custody or improperly removed, the court shall expeditiously determine whether the Indian child was improperly retained or improperly removed.] - "[(b) If the court finds that the Indian child was improperly retained or improperly removed, the court shall terminate the proceeding and order the Department of Human Services to immediately return the Indian child to the Indian child's parent or Indian custodian, unless the court determines by clear and convincing evidence that doing so would subject the Indian child to substantial and immediate danger or a threat of substantial and immediate danger.] - "SECTION 38.
-Section 39 of this 2021 Act is added to and made a part of sections 1 to 23, chapter 14, Oregon Laws 2020 (first special session). - "SECTION 39.
+- "(b) The Indian child's parent or Indian custodian from whose custody such child was removed; or - "(c) The Indian child's tribe. - "(2)(a) The court shall [invalidate the placement of an Indian child, the guardianship of an Indian child or the termination of parental rights] vacate an order or judgment involving an Indian child regarding jurisdiction, placement, guardianship or the termination of parental rights if the court determines that any provision of [sections] ORS 418.312 or section 12, 13, 16 (2), (3)(a) or (b), (5)(a), 20 (1) or 21, chapter 14, Oregon Laws 2020 (first special session), [of this 2020 special session Act, ORS 418.312] or, where required, section 17 (2), 18 or 23, chapter 14, Oregon Laws 2020 (first special session) [of this 2020 special session Act] has been violated and the court determines it is appropriate to vacate the order or judgment. - "[(b) The proceeding that led to the violation must be vacated and, if the proceeding led to the removal or placement of the Indian child, the court shall order the child immediately returned to the Indian child's parent or Indian

+- 1 custodian, and any issues determined must be relitigated.] - "(b) If the vacated order or judgment resulted in the removal or placement of the Indian child, the court shall order the child immediately returned to the Indian child's parent or Indian custodian. - 5 "(c) If the vacated order or judgment terminated parental rights, 6 the court shall enter an order restoring the previously terminated 7 parental rights. - "(d) If the state or any other party affirmatively asks the court to reconsider the issues under the vacated order or judgment, the court's findings or determinations must be readjudicated. - "(3) As used in this section, 'termination of parental rights' includes the involuntary termination of parental rights under ORS chapter 419B or the termination of the parental rights of a nonconsenting parent to an adoption under ORS 109.304 to 109.410. - "[(3)(a) If any party to a proceeding under ORS chapter 419B involving an Indian child asserts or the court has reason to believe that the Indian child may have been improperly retained following a visit or temporary relinquishment of custody or improperly removed, the court shall expeditiously determine whether the Indian child was improperly retained or improperly removed.] - "[(b) If the court finds that the Indian child was improperly retained or improperly removed, the court shall terminate the proceeding and order the Department of Human Services to immediately return the Indian child to the Indian child's parent or Indian custodian, unless the court determines by clear and convincing evidence that doing so would subject the Indian child to substantial and immediate danger or a threat of substantial and immediate danger.] - "SECTION 38.
+Section 39 of this 2021 Act is added to and made a part of sections 1 to 23, chapter 14, Oregon Laws 2020 (first special session).

+"SECTION 39.
 (1) The juvenile court, on the court's own motion or on the motion of any party, shall expeditiously determine whether an Indian child asserted to be within the jurisdiction of the juvenile court under ORS 419B.100 has been improperly removed or improperly retained following a visit or temporary relinquishment of custody.
 A motion under this section may be made orally on the record or in writing.